c4software/pyopds-server/README.md

    - Add a new catalog with the URL: `http://<your-ip>:8080/opds`.
 2. Browse the book list at the `/opds/books` endpoint.
 3. Download books via the links provided in the OPDS feed.

+## Security Consideration

+This server is designed to be lightweight and does not include built-in authentication or HTTPS support.
+For production use, it is strongly recommended to place the server behind a reverse proxy (e.g., SWAG, Nginx, or Nginx Proxy Manager).

 ## License